LLM4OR/LLM4OR/README.md

 - Parashar et al: "*WIQOR: A dataset for what-if analysis of Operations Research problems*", ICLR(2025).
     - <a href="https://openreview.net/forum?id=no8ysO3xde"><img src="https://img.shields.io/badge/OpenReview-Paper-red"></a>
     - employs what-if analysis to assess performance

+## Data Cleaning
+In this work, we identified the error samples in these benchmarks, subsequently tagging them with an "error" label.
+We provide download links for these labeled benchmarks <a href="[超链接地址](https://github.com/LLM4OR/LLM4OR/tree/master/static/clean_benchmarks)">HERE</a>.

 ## Papers